 Auctioneer’s Statement.
 All conditions, notices, descriptions, statements and other matters in the catalogue and elsewhere concerning any lot are subject to any statements modifying or affecting the same made by the auctioneer from the rostrum before accepting any bid for the lot.

 Estimates.
 Presale estimates are intended only as a guide for intending purchasers and are given in good faith.

 Conditions Mainly Concerning Buyers

 Premium.
-The buyer shall pay to Church Street Auction Ltd the hammer price together with a premium of 22.5% of the hammer price inclusive of VAT, agrees that the auctioneers, when acting as agents for the seller may also receive commission from the seller in accordance with Condition 23 and acknowledges the auctioneer’s right to retain the premium payable by the purchaser.
+The buyer shall pay to Church Street Auction the hammer price together with a premium of 20% of the hammer price plus VAT, agrees that the auctioneers, when acting as agents for the seller may also receive commission from the seller in accordance with Condition 23 and acknowledges the auctioneer’s right to retain the premium payable by the purchaser.